-- Such common sense, bipartisan reforms are currently included in the Construction Consensus Procurement Improvement Act, which would help restrict federal agencies from procuring construction services through reverse auctions and make the design-build construction process more competitive.
+- Such common sense, bipartisan reforms are currently included in the Construction Consensus Procurement Improvement Act of 2017, which would help restrict federal agencies from procuring construction services through reverse auctions and make the design-build construction process more competitive.

 - Prohibit Federal Agencies from Procuring Construction Services through Reverse Auctions.
 Procuring design and construction services is different than procuring off-the-shelf, manufactured commodities.
 In 2004, the U.S. Army Corps of Engineers (USACE) determined that procuring design and construction services through reverse auctions “should be the very rare exception and not the rule—if used at all.”